ddeutils/ddeutil-workflow/README.md

 use-case.

 > [!IMPORTANT]
-> I recommend you to use the `hook` stage for all actions that you want to do
+> I recommend you to use the `call` stage for all actions that you want to do
 > with workflow activity that you want to orchestrate.
 Because it is able to
-> dynamic an input argument with the same hook function that make you use less
+> dynamic an input argument with the same call function that make you use less
 > time to maintenance your data workflows.

 ```yaml